 The Rural Development Administration (RDA) under MAFRA is responsible for the registration of pesticides, safety usage standards, and notification of pesticides.
 All pesticides used in Korea should be registered with RDA.
 The registration process can take several years to complete.
-As of December 2018, there were a total of 2,006 registered agrochemicals with 505 active ingredients.
 A list of all registered agrochemical items can be obtained from the Korea Crop Protection Agency (KCPA).
 Details on pesticide registration can be accessed from the KCPA website: KCPA